jhchill666/path-override-webpack-plugin/README.md

 import SomeView from 'app/view/SomeView'
 ```

-Say we want to override the styles and the view with different files (think skinning), we can like this:
+Say we want to override the styles and view with different files, we'd simply add a path override config, providing the files to use in their place.

 ``` js
 // webpack.config.js